Term Insurance Plan: Who Needs It & How to Choose | PolicyX

 • Total Cover Needed: ₹2.05 crore

-When selecting the best term plan, it’s important to consider factors such as the claim settlement ratio, solvency ratio, and any beneficial inbuilt features.
-Make sure to include these aspects in your decision-making process.
+When selecting a term plan, it's important to consider factors such as the claim settlement ratio, solvency ratio, and any beneficial inbuilt features.
+Ensure these aspects are part of your decision-making process.

 At PolicyX.com, we offer no spam, no gimmicks, only expert insurance advice.